raesian/SeattleLungProject/LabMembers.markdown

         'i13': {
             name: 'Arvind Sunderam',
             title: 'Junior - Bioengineering',
-            bio: 'My name is Arvind Sunderam, and I am a sophomore at UW looking to study Bioengineering.
+            bio: 'My name is Arvind Sunderam, and I am a junior at UW looking to study Bioengineering.
 Some of my interests include working out, biking, and hanging out with friends.
 When I grow up, I want to be a surgeon, but I am not sure what type yet.'
         },
         'i15': {
             name: 'Eli Kim',